 In days of yore, young farming men were lured from the hills and valleys of Britain to join the Crusades against the Muslim armies of the Holy Lands.
-No doubt some had a belief in the mission of waging bloody war in the name of enforcing a Christian belief of goodwill and peace to all, but others were lured, as young soldiers often were, simply by the experience of free travel for an adventure to foreign lands with a bit of sex and plunder along the way.
-Crusaders in the 21st century have similar motivations of travel and adventure.
+No doubt some had a belief in the mission of waging bloody war in the name of enforcing a Christian belief of goodwill and peace to all, but others were lured, as soldiers often were, simply by the experience of an adventure to foreign lands with a bit of sex and plunder along the way.
+Whatever the motivation, it was an international organisation of humans travelling to foreign lands with a common purpose.
+Crusaders in the 21st century still travel to foreign lands albeit under a different banner.

 Some time ago I had a Greenpeace crusader knock on my door.
 A pleasant enough young lady who had flown in from Canada to warn me about the devious way my government had conspired to expose me to the risks of deep-sea oil drilling off the South Island coast.
 A nice but not a memorable graphic presentation on a smart new iPad apparently explained why I should be demanding the Government choose the alternative of wind power development rather than drilling for oil which she claimed would quite possibly destroy life as we know it.

 Perhaps, being from Canada, she was not up with the fact that New Zealand had been investing in renewable hydro power for 90 years and now, like many other countries, we have been investing in wind-power generation for a few years now to supplement that energy source.
 Wind power supplements existing renewable hydro-sourced energy for domestic electricity in this part of the world but the Greenpeace concept being that wind generated electricity would be stored in batteries to power electric motor vehicles.
 Sounds ideal.